legend-exp/remage/docs/manual/output.md

 :::

-In case a multithreaded simulation is requested with the `-t` or `--threads` option (see {ref}`running`), the output file names will be appended with the thread number. _remage_ will produce one output file per thread appending `_t$id`, where `$id` is the thread number, before the file extension.
+In case a multithreaded simulation is requested with the `-t` or `--threads` option (see {ref}`manual-running`), the output file names will be appended with the thread number. _remage_ will produce one output file per thread appending `_t$id`, where `$id` is the thread number, before the file extension.

 For example running _remage_ with: